tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Paladin

+1/Battle

+Cast the wizard spell [magic missile](../Classes/Wizard.md#magic-missile) at your level as a close-quarters spell.
+In addition, if you are a paladin, you can use Smite Evil with magic missile against an enemy engaged with you.

+**Quirk:** Indecisive.

+---

 #### Unerring Pain

 _Recharge 16+:_ When you miss with a spell that targets a single enemy, as a quick action immediately afterward, fire a magical missile that automatically hits that creature for 4d10 force damage.